tomcatmanager/tomcatmanager/CONTRIBUTING.rst

    ...
    )

-and you won't have to worry about a future release of this software breaking your setup.
+you won't have to worry about a future release of this software breaking your setup.